 The stage is set for arguably the biggest game in the Championship season so far as Leeds United entertain promotion-rivals Sheffield United at Elland Road this Saturday lunchtime.

 The fixture has been earmarked by many as the most significant game in Leeds’s recent history, including stalwart defender Pontus Jansson who has described it as the “biggest game of our lives”.Embed from Getty Images

 Leeds United defender Pontus Jansson has acknowledged the significance of Saturday’s match.

-The two sides sit side-by-side in the league table, with the Whites currently just two points ahead of their Yorkshire counterparts in second, only two points behind league leaders Norwich City.
+The two sides sit side-by-side in the league table, with the Whites currently just two points ahead of their Yorkshire counterparts in second, who themselves are only two points behind league leaders Norwich City.

 With only eight games left to play after this weekend’s encounter, several Leeds players, including Mateusz Klich and Pablo Hernandez, have acknowledged the weight riding on the game as they aim to return to the Premier League for the first time since 2004.

 Head coach Marcelo Bielsa, in typical pragmatic fashion, has played down the occasion as just another game in a series of important Championship games.

 In a short press conference held at Thorp Arch yesterday – serving as an indication of his desire to play down the hype – he said: “All wins are important and no win is more important than another at this moment.
 The analysis shows that it is not crucial but that it doesn’t mean we won’t see it as crucial.”Embed from Getty Images